 The punishment for falsifying drug test results in Texas.

 Using or possessing a substance or device, such as fake urine or a urinator, is a Class B misdemeanor, punishable by up to six months in jail and $2,000 fine.
-However, delivering or manufacturing such a device or substance is a Class A misdemeanor, which is punishable by up to a year in jail and a maximum $4,000 fine.
+However, delivering or manufacturing such a device or substance is a Class A misdemeanor, punishable by up to a year in jail and a maximum $4,000 fine.

 If you have been caught trying to cheat a drug test, you will need an experienced defense attorney by your side to ensure the best possible outcome.
 We can help.
 Call today for a complimentary strategy session.
 During this call we will: